Stocks for Kids: Invest in Your Kid's Future

 It sometimes feels like watching Netflix has become America's favorite pastime.
 After a long day at work or school, people of all ages are eager to unwind with the latest Netflix special.

 Netflix does have some competition with other streaming sites like Hulu, Amazon Prime, and HBO Max.
-But it remains the largest streaming service in the world.
+But it remains as one of the world's leading entertainment services with over 260 million paid memberships.[3]
 Our love of watching great content right from our couch isn't going away any time soon.

 The video-on-demand industry is ever-growing, and we will probably only see more growth in the future.